lucho1352/sr-pricer/Readme.md

 ### Design Aspects

-This Service implements a strategy pattern to segregate the calculation of the price by brandId, bare in mind that if you add more strategies you  will need to use qualifiers to inject the beans.
+* This Service implements a strategy pattern to segregate the calculation of the price by brandId, bare in mind that if you add more strategies you  will need to use qualifiers to inject the beans.

-This service also uses a H2 repository to store the prices for the given brand and product
+* This service also uses a H2 repository to store the prices for the given brand and product

+* Finally, for tracking purposes the services has a Filter in which we are calculating and logging the time taken to perform a given action, and in addition we send in the response a header that represents the uuid of the transaction.

+### Pending Work

+1. Implement logback to create a pattern to log in ay APM
+2. Implement spring security base on your needs

 ### H2